-In addition to Jerry C. Atkin, the Chief Executive Officer and Chairman of the Board, whose biographical information is set forth above, the following individuals served as executive officers of the Company or its operating subsidiaries during 2011.
+In addition to Jerry C. Atkin, the Chief Executive Officer and Chairman of the Board of the Company, whose biographical information is set forth above, the following individuals served as executive officers of the Company or its operating subsidiaries during 2012.

-Bradford R. Rich, 50, is the President of the Company, with responsibility for the direction and oversight of the operations of the Company and its subsidiaries.
-He is also responsible for the strategic planning and development opportunities of the Company.
+Bradford R. Rich, 51, is the President of the Company, with responsibility for the direction and oversight of the operations of the Company and its subsidiaries.
+He is also responsible for the strategic planning and development opportunities of the Company and oversees SkyWest Airline's contractual relationships with American Airlines, Inc. ("American"), Delta Air Lines, Inc. ("Delta"), United Airlines, Inc. ("United"), U.S. Airways, Inc. ("U.S. Airways") and Alaska Airlines ("Alaska").